Project Unify Team

-- Implement exchanges based on HIPAA/FERPA/etc.as well as security best practices (e.g., SMART, OpenID, OAuth2, etc.).
+- protect those exchanges with security best practices (e.g., SMART, OpenID, OAuth2, etc.).

-The project is being conducted by the Let’s Get Technical (LGT) group of the National Interoperability Collaborative (NIC), the MITA Technical Architecture Committee (MITA-TAC), and additional partners who are contributing in a variety of ways to further this potentially transformative work.
+The project is being conducted by NIC’s Let’s Get Technical (LGT) group, the MITA Technical Architecture Committee (MITA-TAC), and additional partners who are contributing in a variety of ways to further this potentially transformative work.

 How Do I Join?

-We are seeking technical and subject-matter experts, developers, documenters and testers, along with anyone who just wants to follow along, to provide input and gain a better understanding of how to provide interoperable, cloud-based solutions relevant to Project Unify.
-Please contact Dave Walsh if you have any questions or want to volunteer for this effort.
+We welcome additional technical and subject-matter experts, developers, documenters and testers, along with anyone who just wants to follow along or provide input and gain a better understanding of how to provide interoperable, cloud-based solutions relevant to Project Unify.
+Please contact Daniel Stein if you have any questions or want to volunteer for this effort.